 The national health care system has a great need for APRNs as they serve a vital role in upping the level of service or transforming primary care, chronic care management, preventive care and, eventually, wellness.

-If you are interested in the career of advance practice nurse, getting your RN license is the first step.
+If you are interested in the career of advanced practice nurse, getting your RN license is the first step.
 After that, you need to complete the bachelor program or do one of the accelerated nursing programs to reach your goal of MSN.
 MSN programs usually require 500 to 700 hours of supervised practice to earn the degree and sit for the certification exam.
 APNs use their advanced education in pharmacology, assessment, and expertise in many specialized areas.

 The MSN degree prepares students for leadership roles.
 The traditional "stepping stone" path is RN to BSN to MSN, but there are mobility or bridge programs for nurses whose highest level of education is an Associate degree in Nursing or diploma from an accredited program which allows them to skip the BSN degree and go straight for the master’s degree.
-Prior college credits will transfer towards the master's degree and you will not be required to sit for NCLEX-RN exam.
+Prior college credits will transfer towards the master's degree and you will not be required to sit for the NCLEX-RN exam.

-Some states may not ask for graduate degree but they will soon change that as the new APRN consensus model gets implemented.
+Some states may not ask for a graduate degree but they will soon change that as the new APRN consensus model gets implemented.
 While many student nurses are now reacting to the proposal of AACN (American Association of Colleges of Nursing) and NCSBN to up the level of educational requirement for APRNs from MSN to a doctoral degree, current APRNs are happy about the grandfather exception that is extended to them.
 This exception is great news because DNP, as an entry-level requirement, is not applicable to current, practicing APRNs.
-By the year 2015, the entry level education for APRN will be set at DNP degree.
+By the year 2015, the entry-level education for APRN will be set at DNP degree.

-Generally these are the job description and scope of practice of a typical APRN:
+Generally, these are the job description and scope of practice of a typical APRN:

 The salary range for APRNs is from $56,000 to $111,177 with the hourly rate recorded at $44.51 (data according to www.payscale.com updated March 14, 2013).
 The median bonus is at $487.96.
-Additional benefits might include educational assistance, child care and flexible work schedules.
+Additional benefits might include educational assistance, child care, and flexible work schedules.